bhushan6/babylon-msdf-text/readme.md

 - `scene`: The Babylon.js scene in which you want to render the text (Required).
 - `atlas`: A PNG image of the font (Required).
 - `engine`: The Babylon.js engine (Required).
-  Here is a small example of how to use the library:
 - `width` : width of text block.
 - `opacity` : opacity of text.
 - `lineHeight` : The line height in percent.
 Default and minimum is 1.